AL AHAD GROUP

 Start with logistics demand.
 On January 11, 2026, the Transport General Authority reported that the delivery sector recorded more than 124 million orders across the Kingdom in the fourth quarter of 2025, a 60% increase compared with the same period a year earlier.
 Riyadh accounted for the largest share, but Makkah, the Eastern Region, Madinah, Aseer, Qassim, Tabuk, Hail, and other regions also contributed to the expansion.

 Now add the infrastructure side.
 On March 12, 2026, the Minister of Transport and Logistic Services launched the Logistics Corridors Initiative from western coast ports in integration with ZATCA.
 The goal is to create dedicated operational corridors for containers and cargo redirected from the Eastern Region and GCC ports to Jeddah Islamic Port and other Saudi ports on the Red Sea coast.
-A month later, on April 10, 2026, Saudi Arabia Railways launched five new logistics routes linking Gulf ports, central and northern regions, and onward connections toward the Red Sea and neighboring countries.
+A month later, on April 10, 2026, Saudi Arabia Railways launched five new logistics service paths linking Gulf ports, central and northern regions, and onward connections toward the Red Sea and neighboring countries.

 Together, these developments send a clear market signal: Saudi Arabia is still building logistics capacity, not simply maintaining it.